 Folding fans are also an important object in the art world—in Noh, the theater and the tea ceremony.
 For example, in the tea ceremony, the single gesture of placing a folding fan in front of oneself is used to indicate a feeling of respect for the other party.
+Rakugo comedians use the fan to mime all sorts of different objects.
 Meanwhile in Noh, it means that one has created a barrier around oneself, and that essentially, one does not exist in that place.

 So let’s demonstrate how to conduct oneself beautifully while holding a fan.

 When using a fan, it is important to do so in a leisurely, fluid way, so as to amplify its beauty.
 To open the fan, push the sticks with your left thumb so as to stagger them open.

 The last 1–3 sticks should be left closed, however.
 It is important not to open the fan fully so that you do not “complete” it.
 The people of old used to think that once you have reached the highest possible state, all you can do is fall, and so they deliberately left their fans in an incomplete state, with 1–3 sticks unopened.
 Let’s aim for elegance and refinement each time we open and close our fans.

 Chose the pattern carefully